Charging Customers For Using Credit Cards Will Kill Your Business

 Equipment Costs

 In most cases where the sale is taking place in a face-to-face environment, such as a retail store, businesses need equipment in order to accept the credit card payment.
-Some businesses require sophisticated point-of-sale systems that track numerous processes, such as inventory levels, while others only need a device that can read the customer’s credit card.
-Equipment costs can range from thousands of dollars to free if the processor provides hardware in exchange for gaining a new client.
-Credit card processing hardware can be bought outright or leased, with leasing often being the most expensive form of obtaining card processing equipment.
+Some businesses require sophisticated point-of-sale systems that track numerous processes, such as inventory levels, while others only need a device that can read the customer's credit card.
+Equipment costs can range from completely free to thousands of dollars depending on the agreement you enter into.
+Credit card processing hardware can be also leased like you would with a car.
+In most cases, we strongly discourage businesses from leasing equipment as the lease terms are often predatory and expensive.

 At the end of the month, accepting credit cards can cost businesses thousands of dollars so it isn’t surprising that some would want to offset this cost by passing it along the customer as a surcharge during the sale.
 But is it a good idea to do this?